 From there, cannabis laws continued to become more restrictive and enact harsher penalties.

-Today, medical and recreational marijuana is legal in some but not all 50 states.
+Today, medical and recreational marijuana and cannabis is legal in some but not all 50 states.
 What about the remaining states?

 Federal law still defines hemp as a cannabis plant, even if it contains little to no THC.
 Because of this, CBD and other hemp-derived products are still illegal under federal jurisdiction.